AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/technicalSpecifications.md

 Unfortunately, we didn't have the idea of where put the bookshelves after the fresco installation.

 <img src="../images/IMG_3585.jpg" alt="Fresco location" width="55%"/>

+### Problems

+There is a problem with the wall.
+With a bubble level, we found that the wall was not perfectly straight.
+The wall is inclined of 1cm from the top to the bottom.
+This problem is minor, but it will be necessary to take it into account when placing the cubes.

+Another problem is the presence of roughness on the wall.
+It's important to notice it when we will place the tape on the wall.

 ## Timelapse